lucamozzz/bear/README.md

 The model attains to the following structure:
 ```
 {
-    "map": {
-        "center": [latitude, longitude], // Center coordinates of the map
-        "extent": [minLongitude, minLatitude, maxLongitude, maxLatitude], // Extent of the map
-        "zoom": zoomLevel, // Zoom level of the map
-        "rotation": rotationAngle // Rotation angle of the map
-    },
     "places": [
         {
             "id": "uniquePlaceId", // Unique identifier for the place